-Phenotypic Characterization of Multidrug Resistant Bacteria Pathogens from Cockroaches (Periplaneta Americana) Found Within Homes in Abakaliki Metropolis
+Identification and Characterization of Multidrug Resistant Bacteria from the gut and the external surface of Cockroaches (Periplaneta Americana) Found Within Homes in Abakaliki Metropolis

 Abstract

-Periplaneta americana (cockroach) is one of the most important and frequent insects responsible for harboring, transmission and dissemination of pathogenic, virulent and resistance bacteria, thereby representing a public health risk.
-The present research was done to screen for the presence of multi-drug-resistant bacteria pathogens from cockroach found in homes within Abakaliki metropolis.
-A total of one hundred and fifty (150) P. americana were collected from trapped set in household environment and their gut content and surface washing samples were subjected to bacterial isolation and identification through standard microbiological technique.
-Antibiotics susceptibility studies on the isolate were conducted using Kirby-Bauer disc diffusion method with the following antibiotic; penicillin G, streptomycin, ciprofloxacin, iminepem , trimethoprim-sulfamethoxazole, chloramphenicol, gentamicin, tetracycline, ceftazidime, cefotaxime, amoxicillin-clavulanic acid, ceftriaxone, vancomycin and erythromycin and the results were determined using the Clinical and Laboratory Standards Institute (CLSI) guidelines.
-Multidrug resistance index of the test bacteria was determined according to the formula; MARI = x/y, where x = number of antibiotics to which the test isolate showed resistance and y= total number of antibiotics to which the test isolate has been evaluated or showed sensitivity.
+Cockroaches (Periplaneta americana) are one of the important vectors that spread multidrug resistant pathogenic bacteria in environment.
+We screened the presence of multi-drug-resistant bacteria from cockroaches (n=150) found in homes within Abakaliki metropolis through standard microbiological techniques.
+Antibiotics susceptibility studies on the isolate were conducted using Kirby-Bauer disc diffusion method with penicillin G, streptomycin, ciprofloxacin, iminepem , trimethoprim-sulfamethoxazole, chloramphenicol, gentamicin, tetracycline, ceftazidime, cefotaxime, amoxicillin-clavulanic acid, ceftriaxone, vancomycin and erythromycin and the results were determined using the Clinical and Laboratory Standards Institute (CLSI) guidelines.
+Multidrug resistance index of the test bacteria was determined using the formula; MARI = x/y, where x = number of antibiotics to which the test isolate showed resistance and y= total number of antibiotics to which the test isolate has been evaluated or showed sensitivity.
 The result of this study revealed an occurrence rate of 104(69.3%) bacteria present in the external surface washes of cockroaches.
-These include Escherichia coli 17(11.3%), P. aeruginosa 11(7.3%), Klebsiella pneumoniae 9(6%), Salmonella species 28(18.7%), Shigella species 8(5.3%) and S. aureus 31(20.7%) while overall bacteria occurrence rate of 39(26%) was recorded in guts sample of cockroaches which includes Escherichia coli 19(12.7%), Klebsiella pneumoniae 3(2%), Salmonella species12 (8%) and Shigella species5 (3.3%).
-Antibiotic susceptibility result of the isolates revealed high level of resistance at 100% against tetracycline, trimethoprim-sulfamethoxazole, penicillin G and amoxicillin-clavulanic acid while all the isolates were highly sensitive to iminepem and ciprofloxacin (100%) and ceftazidime (90.9%) respectively.
+These include Escherichia coli 17(11.3%), Psudomonas aeruginosa 11(7.3%), Klebsiella pneumoniae 9(6%), Salmonella species 28(18.7%), Shigella species 8(5.3%) and S. aureus 31(20.7%) while overall bacteria occurrence rate of 39(26%) was recorded in guts sample of cockroaches which includes Escherichia coli 19(12.7%), Klebsiella pneumoniae 3(2%), Salmonella species12 (8%) and Shigella species5 (3.3%).
+Antibiotic susceptibility result of the isolates revealed 100% resistance against tetracycline, trimethoprim-sulfamethoxazole, penicillin G and amoxicillin-clavulanic acid while all the other isolates were highly sensitive to iminepem and ciprofloxacin (100%) and ceftazidime (90.9%) respectively.
 Multidrug resistance index result shows that majority of the isolate were multidrug resistant with a range of 0.4-0.7 recorded against isolates from gut content and surface washed samples of cockroaches.
-Cockroaches are important mechanical vectors that spread multidrug resistant pathogenic bacteria in environment.
 Therefore, infection caused by bacteria isolated from cockroaches in this study may be treated with, ciprofloxacin and ceftazidime while imipenem should be used with caution.

 Keywords: bacteria pathogens, cockroach, Periplaneta Americana, Phenotypic Characterization